 They should have all three stamps engraved on the bottom of the cartridge

 Each cartridge has three unique stamps engraved on the bottom of it.
-A CCELL logo, a K stamp and a serial number as well.
+A CCELL logo or Jupiter, a K stamp and a serial number as well.
 None of these three should be missing nor misplaced.
 Furthermore, this engraved stamp should not look oddly huge or have a light color.
 If you see that your stamp has a different font size or style than the original carts, it’s probably a fake CCELL.
+As with the serial number, it may start with a variety of letters (CA, M,L).
+This is very important as to authenticate which lot the actual CCELL’s were actually manufactured.

 Fonts should not be different size, color or misplaced at all